- About Food Items: Ingredients and Prepared Foods

 About Food Items: Ingredients and Prepared Foods

 A recipe can consist of two types of food items: ingredients and prepared foods.
-Ingredients and prepared foods that are available for use in your account are available from the Foods screen via Recipes > Food Listing.
+Ingredients and prepared foods that are available for use in your account are available from the Foods screen, which is opened from the left navigation sidebar by selecting Menus & Recipes > Food Listing.

 Ingredient